falloutdurham/spark-flame/README.md

 "6:58 are you sure where my Spark is?"

-This is _very_ rough.
+This is _very_ rough way of generating flame graphs from Spark executors.
 But it's a starting point.

 * ansible-playbook -i inventory.ini spark-flame.playbook  --extra-vars 'pattern=[YARN_APP_ID]'